 Existing Protocols Cannot Scale For Increasing Regulation

 Many governments worldwide are planning to create their own central digital bank currencies.
-At the same time, they are likely to attempt to prevent private digital currencies from outperforming their major centralized ones.
+At the same time, they are likely to attempt to prevent private digital currencies from outperforming their major centralised ones.

-But, considering the regulation pushback against recent digital currencies like Facebook’s cryptocurrency, Libra, it is increasingly likely that when this happens, new regulations will be imposed.
+But, considering the regulation pushback against recent digital currencies like Facebook’s cryptocurrency, Libra, it is increasingly likely that new regulations will be imposed when this happens.

 With increased regulations, exchanges and wallets will be expected to conduct more frequent and detailed KYC checks.
-However, seeing as traditional financial institutions are finding it challenging to cope with the current demands imposed on them, it will be difficult for exchanges and wallets to sustain these KYC crypto protocols amidst massive regulatory changes.
+However, as traditional financial institutions find it challenging to cope with the current demands imposed on them, it will be difficult for exchanges and wallets to sustain these KYC crypto protocols amidst massive regulatory changes.

-In short, it means that these exchanges may not have the capacity to scale up when necessary.
+In short, these exchanges may not be able to scale up when necessary.

-Exchanges and wallets have no way of circumventing AML compliance, which is vital to stop criminals from conducting illicit activities on decentralized platforms.
-However, for every single transaction to be above board, effective KYC crypto protocols must be enforced.
+Exchanges and wallets cannot circumvent AML compliance, which is vital to stop criminals from conducting illicit activities on decentralised platforms.
+However, for every transaction to be above board, effective KYC crypto protocols must be enforced.

 AML and KYC implementation are critical in building trust with people and contributing towards safer and secure transacting.

-As crypto technology evolves and new opportunities present themselves, you must understand the potential risks and how best to protect yourself.
+As crypto technology evolves and new opportunities present, you must understand the potential risks and how best to protect yourself.
 Make sure to choose reputable exchanges and wallets when transacting with your crypto.
 Be safe and good luck!